mucyoelise/mucyoelise/README.md

 ## About Me

 I'm a passionate junior software developer with a keen interest in **web development**, **software engineering**, and **open-source contributions**.
 I love learning new technologies and applying them to solve real-world problems.
-Furthermore, I'm currently taking ComputerScience@UniversityofRwanda.
+Furthermore, I'm currently taking ComputerScience@UR.

 ## Connect with Me